Vegetarianism in the Victorian era: Links with health reform

-Vegetarian advocacy from the 1840s to 1850s intersected with hydropathy and the popular health-reform press, where diet was presented as both a moral question and a matter of physiology.
+Vegetarian advocacy in the 1840s and 1850s overlapped with hydropathy and the popular health-reform press.
+In these circles, diet was treated both as a moral question and as a matter of physiology.

 Publications and supporters

-Movement periodicals and allied titles included the Healthian Journal and the Truth Tester, alongside tracts and handbooks aimed at general readers and self-improvement audiences.
-Contemporary accounts noted support from figures including John Passmore Edwards and Annie Besant, which increased public visibility.
+Movement periodicals and allied titles included the Healthian Journal and the Truth Tester, as well as tracts and handbooks for general readers and self-improvement audiences.
+Contemporary accounts noted support from public figures including John Passmore Edwards and Annie Besant.